 Laptops may not be the most powerful computers, but the benefits they provide are undisputable.
 For one thing, they deliver a similar user experience as your huge desktop PC, but much more conveniently and affordably.
 But before you reap their many benefits, here are five steps you should take before using them to improve their performance.

-When it comes to Mac devices, data privacy and security should be your #1 priority, not an afterthought.
-Without implementing sufficient security measures, you’re leaving the door open for cybercriminals to ransack your sensitive data.
-Keep your bases covered and fortify Mac security with these six tips:
+If you’re a Mac user, data privacy and security should be your #1 priority.
+Without the right security measures, you’re inviting cybercriminals to steal your critical data.
+Are you willing to take the risk?
+Secure your computer and fortify your defenses with these six tips.

 Google Chrome currently marks HTTPS-encrypted sites with a green lock icon and “Secure” sign.
 And starting in July, Chrome will mark all HTTP sites as "not secure.”
 Google hopes this move will nudge users away from the unencrypted web.
 Read on to learn more about the forthcoming changes.